gauravkrsingh321/React-Projects/notes-saver/README.md

 Click a note from the list to view or edit it.

 Use the Edit button to update content and Save to apply changes.

+Use the view button to view all pastes

 Use the Delete button to remove a paste.